 To qualify for leasehold enfranchisement, there must be at least two flats in your building and at least two-thirds of the flats must be let to qualifying tenants who have:

-Other criteria apply to successful leasehold enfranchisement, which is why it’s so important for leaseholders and their freehold landlords to get expert advice from surveyors and solicitors specialising in this complex area of legislation.
-This field of valuation work is heavily legislated and is difficult and complex to operate; we can guide you through this maze.
+Other criteria apply to successful leasehold enfranchisement, which is why it’s so important for leaseholders and landlords to get expert advice from surveyors and solicitors specialising in this complex area of legislation.
+This field of valuation work is heavily legislated but we have three expert surveyors working in this area at Kempton Carr Croft to guide you through the process.

-At Kempton Carr Croft, we work closely with solicitors and estate agency firms to provide their clients – both freeholders and leaseholders – with leasehold enfranchisement and leasehold extension services.
-Unfortunately, many leases are poorly drafted which can leave leaseholders uncertain about their rights and result in landlords needing expert advice on correct procedures, prices and costs.
+At Kempton Carr Croft, we work closely with solicitors and estate agency firms to provide their clients – both freeholders and leaseholders – with leasehold enfranchisement and residential lease extension services.

 Our expert surveyors are members of ALEP, the association of leasehold enfranchisement practitioners.
-This means we have an excellent understanding of legislation in this area means that we are adept at deciphering leasehold contracts, from the expertly written to poorly drafted (and everything in between).
+This means we have an excellent understanding of legislation in this area means that we are adept at deciphering leases.